-Players control a province or an island if they occupy all hexes in that province or on that island that contain a merchandise with either a trade post, fortress, a legion or an army.
-These hexes have to be uncontested.
+Players control a province or an island if they occupy all hexes in that province or on that island that contain a merchandise with either a trade post, fortress, one legion or an army.

-Each time players gain control over a province or an island adjust the wooden cube on the control track.
-One box to the right if gaining control and one box to the left if losing control.

-There is one track for islands (red symbol) and one for provinces (blue symbol).
+Each time players gain control over a province or an island, adjust the wooden cube on the control track (one box to the right if gaining control and to the left if loosing control).
+There is one common track for islands and provinces.

-Each time players lose control over a province (not island) they have to adjust their stability level by one box to the left.
+Each time players lose control over a province (not island) they have to adjust their stability level by one to the left.